elastic/apm-agent-php/troubleshooting/CoreDumpCatch/README.md

 -  Bash shell (usually available by default)
 -  Sufficient disk space to store core dump files
 -  Permission to execute the script and access core dump files
 - You need to adjust core limits to ensure the script works properly.
-Set the core limits to "unlimited" to allow for the capture of core file to be captured in its entirety
+Set the core limits to "unlimited" to allow for the core file to be captured in its entirety
 ```bash
 ulimit -c unlimited
 ```